DomainDrivenArchitecture/c4k-common/README.md

  (monitoring/generate conf auth)
 ```

-You can attach your application to grafana cloud.
+You can connect your application to grafana cloud.

 ## Refactoring & Module Overview